ARCTraining/hpc2-software/book/course/spack/environments.md

   spack -e myenv config edit
   ```

- I'm changing `unify` to `true` for this install, but please review the references for more information on options.
+  Please review the references for more information on options here, but nothing
+  needs changing this time.

 - Validate the installation